ebertolazzi/GenericContainer/README.md

 #include "GenericContainerInterface_matlab.hh"
 ```

-compile and link with `GenericContainerMatlabInterface.cc`.
+compile and link with `GenericContainerInterface_matlab.cc`.
 The interface contains a set of functions to convert from `GenericContainer`
 to `mxArray` and the other way around.